Learn About Randomization

 Big stick procedure

 The big stick procedure is in essence a special case of Chen's procedure.
-In the big stick procedure, the MTI constrains imbalance between treatment groups, but the probability of treatment assignment is otherwise independent of whether the treatment has more or fewer participants than expected by that point in time.
+In the big stick procedure, the MTI value constrains imbalance between treatment groups, but the probability of arm assignment is otherwise independent of whether the treatment has more or fewer participants than expected by that point in time.

 Block urn design